An original theory or New Hypothesis regarding the Expansion of the Universe.

 gravitationally?

-Now, like gravity and light, and again from the Big Bang onward, all of
+says so.
+Now, like gravity and light, and again from the Big Bang onward,

-space‑time is connected, as heat‑carrying light expands with the
+all of space‑time is connected, as heat‑carrying light

 Soon after the Big Bang, we have recombination, which marks the beginning of the Cosmic Dark Ages where light absorption was maximal, with mostly HI atoms prevailing.
 Photons can be absorbed by the electron cloud around each atom rendering HI clouds opaque.
 At redshift z≈1089, or about 13 million years, re‑ionization began, eliminating a major photon absorption line.
 This was done by removing the electron cloud around hydrogen atoms and began the widespread emergence of ionized hydrogen.
 These early stars helped ionize hydrogen atoms H+, which allowed for universe‑wide transparency.
 [11]